Oenanthe crocata: Identification

 Hemlock water-dropwort is easily separated from the other water-dropworts in Britain by its greater size, its broad, flat leaflets, and the long, thin bracts on the primary umbels.
 It is more likely to be confused with species in other genera, including perhaps cowbane or greater water-parsnip.
 The former has no bracts and latter has upper leaves which are just once pinnate, while hemlock water-dropwort always has at least ternate leaflets (divided into three parts).

-Taxonomy
+Taxonomy and nomenclature

 Although hemlock water-dropwort has been recognised as a distinct plant for centuries, the modern definition was worked out by Artedius in the early 18th century, and the name was published by Linnaeus in 1753 in Species Plantarum.

 It has several synonyms (i.e. other authors have named the same plant, but the Linnaean name for it stands), including O. apiifolia Brot.
 (1804), Phellandrium plinii Bubani (1899), Oenanthe macrosciadia Willk.
 (1852) and O. gallaecica Pau & Merino (1904).
 A full list can be found in the Synonymic Checklists of the Plants of the World.